 Duration Function < 1 sec.
 No action 1 - 9 sec.
-After releasing a hardware reset is triggered in the module >= 10 sec.
-After releasing a FACTORY DEFAULT followed by a REBOOT is triggered after approx. 10 seconds
+After releasing a hardware reset on the board will be initiated >= 10 sec.
+After releasing a FACTORY DEFAULT followed by a REBOOT will be initiated after approx. 10 seconds

-4.4 Firmware Update
+3.4 Firmware Update

-The Network Time Client 8030NTC is a multi-processor system.
-For this reason a firmware update always consists of a so called Software SET including two (2) program releases defined by the SET version needed to be loaded into the board.
+The Board 7279(RC) is a multi-processor system.
+For this reason a firmware update always consists of a so called Software SET.
+This software set includes two (2) program releases, defined by the SET version.